ecbme6040/e6691-2022spring-project-WAVE-an3078-bmh2168-gs3160/README.md

 # Organization of this directory

-#### './WaveGan and SpecGAN' folder contain relevant code for the GANSynth model
+#### './WaveGan and SpecGAN' folders contain relevant code for the GANSynth model
-#### './GANSynth' folder contain relevant code for the GANSynth model
+#### './GANSynth' folder contains relevant code for the GANSynth model
+#### './docs' folder contains website code, and audio examples
 ```
 │   .gitignore
 │   README.md